Health | Cross-Area Emphasis

 interdisciplinary coursework, methodological training, and research opportunities.

-processes involved in how people stay healthy, why they become sick, and how they
+in how people stay healthy, why they become sick, and how they respond when they do

-respond when they do become sick.
-Clinical students pursuing this specialization also
+become sick.
+Clinical students pursuing this specialization also gain extensive training

-of psychological services to medical patients and consulting with health care professionals.
+to medical patients and consulting with health care professionals.

 Practical Application & Emphasis Requirements

 One of the strengths of the health psychology specialization at the University of Utah is that it is a highly collaborative endeavor among faculty who have expertise in different areas of psychology (primarily clinical, developmental, and social).
 As a result, students gain a broad and integrative perspective on the psychology of health and illness.
-In addition, research and clinical training utilizes a variety of sites within the University of Utah Medical Center, Primary Children's Hospital and the Veterans Administration Medical Center.
+In addition, research and clinical training utilizes a variety of sites within the University of Utah Medical Center, Primary Children's Hospital, Huntsman Cancer Institute, and the Veterans Administration Medical Center.
 In these settings, students work closely with clinical health psychologists, physicians and other health care professionals.
 Students in any of the four Ph.D. tracks (clinical, cognition and neural science, developmental, social) can pursue a specialization in Health Psychology.
 Students who pursue this cross-area specialization work under the supervision of a core health faculty member and complete all requirements of their home area in addition to coursework and research in health psychology.
 To complete the Health cross-area emphasis, students are expected to

 - Regularly attend the Behavioral Medicine Research Group